logdna/exclusive-lock-node/README.md

 ### `release()`

-Unlock based on `app_name`.
+Unlock based on `name`.
 Idempotent.
 Instances that do not have the lock will be a no-op.

 Returns: `Promise<undefined>`